CAN Threatens Legal Action Over School Closures For Ramadan In Northern States

 The group called on the governors of the affected states to open discussions with religious leaders, school administrators, parents, and civil society to review the decision.

-CAN warned that if the school closures persist, it is prepared to take legal action.
+CAN warns that if the school closures persist, it is prepared to take legal action.

 “We are ready to seek restraining orders through the courts to protect the constitutional rights to education and freedom of conscience,” Archbishop Okoh stated.